Behnam-sn/Castle-Docusaurus/docs/dotnet/csharp/creating-types/creating-types.md

 #### Declaring multiple fields together

 For convenience,
-You can declare multiple fields of the same type in a commaseparated list.
+You can declare multiple fields of the same type in a comma separated list.

 This is a convenient way for all the fields to share the same attributes and field modifiers: